 Girls have 'mountain to climb' to achieve same opportunities as boys

-By Helle Thorning-Schmidt, CEO of Save the Children International and Kevin Watkins, CEO of Save the Children UK
+Co-authored by Helle Thorning-Schmidt, CEO of Save the Children International, and Kevin Watkins, CEO of Save the Children UK

 In the time it takes you to read this article, at least 45 girls under 15 will marry.
 That’s one girl every 7 seconds.

 Today is the International Day of the Girl Child, and while there is much to celebrate, there is still a mountain to climb until we reach a world in which girls will have the same opportunities as boys.